W0lfan/Starblast-Team-Fights/README.md

 • `MaxRounds` : Maximum amount of rounds.
 • `Max_Reducing` : This number tells how many time you want the arena to shrink.
 • `Seconds` : Number of seconds until the first round start.
+• __Custom ships are not available to be used for the moment__ (U-Series tiers, Nautic tiers, DTM tiers, Alien Intrusion tiers).

 # Credits:
 • Naflouille / Naf / Wolfan for the mod code and development.